VisualService/dotnet-zoom-meeting-SDK/README.md

 # MAUI

-dotnet MAUI support for Android and iOS is a work in progress.
-If you want to help, current status is below:
+dotnet MAUI support for Android and iOS is a work in progress on the "Mauify" branch.

 - [ ] Droid: Project started.
 Build issues remain around resource files.
 - [ ] iOS: Not started
-- [ ] MACOSX: Not started
-- [ ] Windows: Not started

 # Xamarin.Forms